OpLumina/VS-Code-Security-Extension-for-File-Access/ReadMe.md

 /home/alice/.aws/credentials
 ```

 **Wildcard support:** Lines containing `*` are expanded as shell globs using `compgen -G`.
 Each matching path is resolved and added to the mask list individually.
-Wildcards are expanded safely — no `eval` is used, so shell injection via crafted filenames is not possible.
+Wildcards are expanded safely, no `eval` is used, so shell injection via crafted filenames is not possible.

-### `.vsallow` — exceptions to the mask list
+### `.vsallow`, exceptions to the mask list

 Paths listed here are never masked, even if they match an entry (including a wildcard entry) in `.vsignore`.
 The allow-list is processed first so it always wins.